agonzalez2020/Train-Controller-Alarm-Rtdevs/README.md

-# Verification of quantitative temporal properties in RealTime-DEVS with Uppaal
+# Experimental data for verification of quantitative temporal properties in RealTime-DEVS with Uppaal

 This is a repository of Uppaal projects for verifying quantitative properties of RealTime-DEVS models.